 To bridge the gap from home-based to full manufacturer, we started to produce vendor fairs so they could refine their plans, sample, improve their brand presentations, and design booths for in-store demos, making them more purposeful.
 We also partnered with a national retail chain’s visual merchandising division to teach vendors design for booths and marketing at retail.

 The challenges for Black-owned businesses in the manufacturing space are greater than in the storefront retail.
 The funding is limited, and a lot of the incubator programs are expensive.
-These are tiny businesses who are doing maybe $20k in sales, so getting loans and the needed resources is hard – including Paycheck Protection Program funds and Economic Injury Disaster Loans.
+These are tiny businesses who are doing maybe $20k in sales, so getting loans and the needed small business resources is hard – including Paycheck Protection Program funds and Economic Injury Disaster Loans.

 Also, getting to a buyer is hard – it is not just the capital, but access to the buyer community.
 If you have direct access to the procurement side you are good, but that’s the hard part.
 HLVP has created a relationship of trust where we can endorse businesses and get them through to buyers.